eidolonsky/learning-d3/README.md

 It actually doen't work out as one project per week.
 The frequency is quite unpredictable.

+Mostly time, I follow the tutorials on [d3-graph-gallery](https://www.d3-graph-gallery.com), and then develop the chart a little bit.

 ----

 - **Week One**: [Force Directed Graph](http://www.puzzlr.org/force-graphs-with-d3/)